Visyond/website-hugo/site/content/_index.md

 requestURL: /request-a-demo
 topSubTitle: >-
-  Visualize the impact of your decisions and answer any questions in real time, reduce errors and control what each collaborator can see and interact with.
+  Visualize the impact of your decisions and answer any questions in real time, reduce errors and control what each collaborator can see and interact with
 topImage: /img/Visyond_VS_Infographic_Alexey update 2018-05-04 v8.png
 trustedTitle: trusted by
 trustedLogos: